vanquyen9900/vanquyen9900/README.md

 ---

 ## Objective:
-As an AI Engineer Intern, I aim to strengthen my skills in researching real-world AI problems, developing and training models, and optimizing model performance, while contributing to the company’s development of intelligent AI products.
-My short-term goal is to become a full-time Fresher AI Engineer after the internship by strengthening my practical skills in model development and deployment.
-Within the next 1 to 1.5 years, I aim to grow into a Junior AI Engineer, specializing in applied NLP and Generative AI research.
+I aim to strengthen my practical AI research skills and contribute to AI products, with the goal of becoming a fresher AI Engineer after the internship.
+Within the next 1 to 1.5 years, I aim to grow into a Junior AI Engineer specializing in applied NLP and Generative AI research.

 ---